microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/regionalandlanguagesettings-update.md

 ## Response

-If successful, this method returns a 200 response code and the updated regionalAndLanguageSettings object
+If successful, this method returns a 200 response code and the updated **regionalAndLanguageSettings** object.

 ## Example